REST-Style Web API

-eXist-db provides a REST-style (or RESTful) API through HTTP, which provides the simplest and quickest way to access the database.
-To implement this API, all one needs is an HTTP client, which is provided by nearly all programming languages and environments.
-However, not all of the database features are available using this approach.
+eXist-db provides a REST-style (or RESTful) API through HTTP, which provides a simple and quick way to access the database.
+To use this API, all one needs is an HTTP client, which is provided by nearly all programming languages and environments.
+Or simply use a web-browser…

-The server treats all HTTP request paths as paths to a database collection, i.e. all resources are read from the database instead of the file system.
-Relative paths are therefore resolved relative to the database root collection.
-For example, if you enter the following URL into your web-browser:
+The server treats all HTTP request paths as paths to a database collection (instead of the file system).
+Relative paths are resolved relative to the database root collection.
+For instance:

 hamlet.xml in the collection